-As a species, we are naturally inclined to prefer circumstances and events that are easy, comfortable and predictable.
+As a species, we’re inclined to prefer circumstances and events that are simple, comfortable and predictable.
 If we had it our way, we’d just coast along with as little effort as possible.
-But any dream worth having requires w-o-r-k (both inner and outer), an openness to change, and novelty.
+But any dream worth having requires work and an openness to change and the unknown.

 It takes extra energy to do hard things.
 Like the fuel that’s needed to propel a rocket into orbit, we too need the fuel of our determination to push through any resistance to reach higher levels of success.